-- Restraining containers to a fixed object with one or more restraints. - Restraining containers within a framework, stand or assembly designed to secure the container.
+- 1. Restraining containers to a fixed object with one or more restraints. - 2.
+Restraining containers within a framework, stand or assembly designed to secure the container. - 3.
+Restraining containers by locating a container against two points of contact such as the walls of a corner of a

-TABLE 4004.2.2 OXIDIZER GASES-DISTANCE FROM STORAGE TO EXPOSURES^a
+OXIDIZER GASES-DISTANCE FROM STORAGE TO EXPOSURES ^a

-QUANTITY OF GAS STORED (cubic feet at NTP) DISTANCE TO A BUILDING NOT ASSOCIATED WITH THE MANUFACTURE OR DISTRIBUTION OF OXIDIZING GASES OR PUBLIC WAY OR LOT LINE THAT CAN BE BUILT UPON (feet) DISTANCE BETWEEN STORAGE AREAS (feet)
+QUANTITY OF GAS STORED (cubic feet at NTP)DISTANCE TO A BUILDING NOT ASSOCIATED WITH THE MANUFACTURE OR DISTRIBUTION OF OXIDIZING GASES OR PUBLIC WAY OR LOT LINE THAT CAN BE BUILT UPON (feet) DISTANCE BETWEEN STORAGE AREAS (feet)

 0 - 50,000 5 5

 50,001 - 100,000 10 10

 100,001 15 10